 Birmingham Law School events timetable for Welcome Week

-If for any reason, you have missed any of your meetings or activities then please contact your departmental office by visiting Law School Reception or
+If for any reason, you miss any of your meetings or activities then please contact your departmental office by visiting Law School Reception or

 Tel: +44 (0) 121 414 3637